Hooman's Friend

 They will keep you busy.

-The Hungarian Vizsla is a faithful sporting dog, bred to follow a horse for hours and still fulfilling its duty energetically.
-They embody intelligence, beauty and grace whilst also having a very people-orientated temperament.
+The Hungarian Vizsla is a faithful sporting dog, bred to follow a horse for hours and still energetically fulfil its duty.
+They embody intelligence, beauty, and grace while having a very people-orientated temperament.
 Even working in the field, they will constantly check where you are while still fulfilling their job.

-They have a very demanding activity level.
-Vizslas love to go for hikes, chase after birds and jump into the water.
+Vizslas have a very demanding activity level.
+They love to go for hikes, chase after birds, and jump into the water.

 Let's now have a look at some common Hungarian Vizsla questions.